Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming

 \begin{proof} We start with the description of the algorithm from the statement of the theorem.
 Let $A$ be the input matrix.
 We apply the algorithm from Theorem~\ref{thm:circuit} to the matroid $M(A)$ given by the columns of the matrix $A$.
-Let $T$ be the principal contraction$^*$-decomposition tree output by the algorithm, let $d$ be its depth and let $X$ be the set of columns of $A$ that are the labels of the edges of $T$, i.e., the elements of $M(A)$ used in the contractions.
-Observe that the definition of the contraction$^*$-depth and the principal contraction$^*$-decomposition tree yields that the labels of the edges of $T$ form a base $X$ of $M(A)$ and for every element $z$ of $M(A)$ there is a leaf $v$ of $T$ such that $z$ is contained in the linear hull of the labels of the edges on the path from $v$ to the root of $T$.
+Let $T$ be the principal contraction$^*$-tree output by the algorithm and let $X$ be the set of columns of $A$ that are the labels of the edges of $T$, i.e., the elements of $M(A)$ used in the contractions.
+Observe that the definition of the contraction$^*$-depth and the principal contraction$^*$-tree yields that the labels of the edges of $T$ form a basis $X$ of $M(A)$ and for every element $z$ of $M(A)$ there is a leaf $v$ of $T$ such that $z$ is contained in the linear hull of the labels of the edges on the path from $v$ to the root of $T$.
 Next perform row-operations on the matrix $A$ in a way that the submatrix formed by the columns of $X$ is an identity matrix (with additional zero rows if the rank of $A$ is smaller than the number of its rows); let $A'$ be the resulting matrix; see Figure~\ref{fig:tdD} for an example.
 The algorithm outputs the matrix $A'$.
 Note that the running time of the algorithm is indeed polynomial in the size of the input matrix $A$.

-We now analyze the matrix $A'$ that is output by the algorithm.
-Since $\C(A)\neq \emptyset$, the matrix $A$ has at least one circuit.
+We next analyze the matrix $A'$ that is output by the algorithm.
+Since $\dim\ker A>0$, the matrix $A$ has at least one circuit.
 Recall that for every circuit $C$ of the matroid $M(A)$, there exists a circuit of $A$ whose support is exactly formed by the elements of $C$.
-This implies that every circuit of $M(A)$ contains at most $c_1(A)$ elements and so by Theorem \ref{thm:circuit} it holds that $d\le c_1(A)^2$, i.e., the depth of $T$ is at most $c_1(A)^2$.
+This implies that every circuit of $M(A)$ contains at most $c_1(A)$ elements and so Theorem \ref{thm:circuit} implies that the depth of the principal contraction$^*$-tree $T$ is at most $c_1(A)^2$.